HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 {# TODO(authors): I honestly found this section really interesting, but it doesn't contain any real-world data.
 How can we add an element of data to this? #}
 ### QUIC and HTTP/3

 Past attempts to deploy new transport protocols on the internet have proven difficult, for example [Stream Control Transmission Protocol](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol) (SCTP).
 QUIC is a new transport protocol that runs on top of UDP.
-It provides similar features to TCP such as reliable in-order delivery and congestion control to prevent flooding the network.
+It provides similar features to TCP, such as reliable in-order delivery and congestion control to prevent flooding the network.

 As discussed in the [HTTP/1.0 to HTTP/2](#http10-to-http2) section, HTTP/2 _multiplexes_ multiple different streams on top of one connection.
 TCP itself is woefully unaware of this fact, leading to inefficiencies or performance impact when packet loss or delays occur.
 More details on this problem, known as _head-of-line blocking_ (HOL blocking), [can be found here](https://github.com/rmarx/holblocking-blogpost).

 QUIC solves the HOL blocking problem by bringing HTTP/2's streams down into the transport layer and performing per-stream loss detection and retransmission.
 So then we just put HTTP/2 over QUIC, right?
 Well, we've [already mentioned](#reducing-connections) some of the difficulties arising from having flow control in TCP and HTTP/2.
-Running two separate and competing streaming systems on top of eachother would be an additional problem.
+Running two separate and competing streaming systems on top of each other would be an additional problem.
 Furthermore, because the QUIC streams are independent, it would mess with the strict ordering requirements HTTP/2 requires for several of its systems.

 In the end, it was deemed easier to define a new HTTP version that uses QUIC directly and thus, HTTP/3 was born.
 Its high-level features are very similar to those we know from HTTP/2, but internal implementation mechanisms are quite different.
 HPACK header compression is replaced with [QPACK](https://tools.ietf.org/html/draft-ietf-quic-qpack-19), which allows [manual tuning](https://blog.litespeedtech.com/tag/quic-header-compression-design-team/) of the compression efficiency versus HOL blocking risk tradeoff, and the prioritization system is being [replaced by a simpler one](https://blog.cloudflare.com/adopting-a-new-approach-to-http-prioritization/).
 The latter could also be back-ported to HTTP/2, possibly helping resolve the prioritization issues discussed earlier in this article.
 HTTP/3 continues to provide a server push mechanism, but Chrome, for example, does not implement it.